-One of the most frequent ways of evaluating multilingual and cross-lingual capabilities is zero-shot cross-lingual transfer.
-In this setup, we fine-tune a multilingual model using training data in one language, but test the model using other languages that the underlying model was pre-trained for but were not part of the task-specific fine-tuning.
-The most common evaluation scheme is fine-tuning in a high-resource language, typically English, and testing the model on low-resource languages.
+One of the most common ways to evaluate multilingual and cross-lingual capabilities is zero-shot cross-lingual transfer.
+In this setup, we fine-tune a multilingual model using training data in one language, and test it on other languages for which the underlying model was pre-trained and were not part of the task-specific fine-tuning.
+The most common evaluation scheme involves fine-tuning in a high-resource language, typically English, and testing the model on low-resource languages.

-Therefore, in multilingual NLP, some sort of language neutrality is the implicit assumption behind many standard evaluation tasks.
-For instance, cross-lingual natural language inference (XNLI) \cite{conneau-etal-2018-xnli}, one of the most frequently used cross-lingual evaluation benchmarks, was created by translating the test set of the English MultiNLI \citep{williams-etal-2018-broad} dataset into 14 languages of diverse language families.
-Thanks to the fact that one of the most famous benchmarks for natural language inference, SNLI \cite{bowman-etal-2015-large} was created by reusing the sentences from the Flickr30k dataset \cite{young-etal-2014-image}, there is also the vision-language version of this task \cite{xie2019visual}, including its cross-lingual version that is a part of the IGLUE benchmark \cite{bugliarello2022}.
-The big advantage of such an approach is that images remain the same, and the accompanying text is a literal translation of each other.
+In multilingual NLP, some sort of language neutrality is an implicit assumption behind many standard evaluation tasks.
+For instance, cross-lingual natural language inference (XNLI, \cite{conneau-etal-2018-xnli}), one of the most frequently used cross-lingual evaluation benchmarks, was created by translating the test set of the English MultiNLI \citep{williams-etal-2018-broad} dataset into 14 languages from diverse language families.
+Thanks to the fact that one of the most famous benchmarks for natural language inference, SNLI \citep{bowman-etal-2015-large}, was created by reusing the sentences from the Flickr30k dataset \citep{young-etal-2014-image}, there is also a vision-language version of this task \citep{xie2019visual}, including its cross-lingual version, which is part of the IGLUE benchmark \citep{bugliarello2022}.
+A big advantage of such an approach is that the images remain the same, and the accompanying text is a literal translation of each other.
 Therefore, the results are directly comparable across languages, and the findings can support claims that a model performs better in one language than in another.
 However, this might come at the expense of the text not being representative of the languages and cultures in which they are spoken.